American Mafia: The Commission

 Meyer Lansky made inroads into the casino industry in Cuba during the 1930s while the Mafia was already involved in exporting Cuban sugar and rum.
 When his friend Fulgencio Batista became president of Cuba in 1952, several Mafia bosses were able to make legitimate investments in legalized casinos.
 One estimate of the number of casinos mobsters owned was no less than 19.
 However, when Batista was overthrown following the Cuban Revolution, his successor Fidel Castro banned U.S. investment in the country, putting an end to the Mafia's presence in Cuba.

 Las Vegas was seen as an "open city" where any family can work.
 Once Nevada legalized gambling, mobsters were quick to take advantage and the casino industry became very popular in Las Vegas.
 Since the 1940s, Mafia families from New York, Cleveland, Kansas City, Milwaukee and Chicago had interests in Las Vegas casinos.
 They got loans from the Teamsters' pension fund, a union they effectively controlled, and used legitimate front men to build casinos.
 When money came into the counting room, hired men skimmed cash before it was recorded, then delivered it to their respective bosses.
 This money went unrecorded, but the amount is estimated to be in the hundreds of millions of dollars.

 Operating in the shadows, the Mafia faced little opposition from law enforcement.
 Local law enforcement agencies did not have the resources or knowledge to effectively combat organized crime committed by a secret society they were unaware existed.
 Many people within police forces and courts were simply bribed, while witness intimidation was also common.
 In 1951, a U.S. Senate committee called the Kefauver Hearings determined that a "sinister criminal organization" known as the Mafia operated in the nation.
 Many suspected mobsters were subpoenaed for questioning, but few testified and none gave any meaningful information.
 In 1957, New York State Police uncovered a meeting and arrested major figures from around the country in Apalachin, New York.
 The event (dubbed the "Apalachin Meeting") forced the FBI to recognize organized crime as a serious problem in the United States and changed the way law enforcement investigated it.
 In 1963, Joe Valachi became the first Mafia member to turn state's evidence, and provided detailed information of its inner workings and secrets.
 More importantly, he revealed the Mafia's existence to the law, which enabled the Federal Bureau of Investigation to begin an aggressive assault on the Mafia's National Crime Syndicate.
 Following Valachi's testimony, the Mafia could no longer operate completely in the shadows.
 The FBI put a lot more effort and resources into organized crime activities nationwide and created the Organized Crime Strike Force in various cities.
 While all this created more pressure on the Mafia, it did little, however, to curb its criminal activities.
-Progress was made by the beginning of the 1980s, when the FBI was able to rid Las Vegas casinos of Mafia control and made a determined effort to loosen the Mafia's stronghold on labor unions.
+Progress was made by the beginning of the 1980s, when the FBI was able to rid Las Vegas casinos of Mafia control and made a determined effort to loosen the Mafia's stranglehold on labor unions.